tyeth/Adafruit_Wippersnapper_Offline_Configurator/README.md

-# Adafruit Wippersnapper Offline Configurator
+# Adafruit WipperSnapper Offline Configurator
-This web page is for the creation / amending of `config.json` files to support the free and open-source Adafruit "Wippersnapper" Offline Data Logger firmware.
+This web page is for the creation / amending of `config.json` files to support the free and open-source Adafruit ["WipperSnapper"](https://github.com/adafruit/Adafruit_Wippersnapper_Arduino/tree/offline-mode) Offline Data Logger firmware.

 It allows users to select their microcontroller board, automatically (or manually) setup the Real Time Clock (RTC) and an SD card Chip Select pin (uses default SPI bus), or any companion boards with SD cards and/or RTCs, and then the attached components (sensors, analog pins, etc) for data logging.